Teacher in Charge: Mr C. Green.Recommended Prior Learning

 Through studying these topics students will develop research skills, develop their conceptual understandings, be able to understand a wide variety of information, learn more about the world around them, improve their ability to present an argument, focus on the impacts of decision making and understand values, viewpoints and perspectives.

 In the senior school, many of students will choose to study at least one of the Social Science subjects.
-At Year 11, these are Travel and Tourism, Geography, Classics, History, Economics and Accounting.
-In Year 12 further options include Business Studies and Legal Studies.
+At Year 11, these are Travel and Tourism, Geography, Classics, History and Commerce.
+In Year 12 and 13 further options include Business Studies, Accounting, Economics, Tourism and Legal Studies.

 This is a compulsory course in Year 10.